yarch-co/github-actions-dind-instant-mysql-service-tesing/README.md

 # Testing go code with individual mysql containers using dockertest

 Golang's test command builds the code under test into separate binaries for each package.
-Therefore, it is necessary to start a resource such as mysql for each binary to be built.
+Therefore, it is necessary to start a resource such as mysql for each binary.
 The test code in this project shows how to launch a mysql container for each of the packages.

 ## How to run tests